marxarelli/resume/README.md

 Copyright
 =========

-All code contain herein (HTML excluding text-node content, CSS, JavaScript) is licensed under the terms of the GNU Public License as specified in the contained LICENSE file.
+All code contained herein (HTML excluding text-node content, CSS, JavaScript, Ruby) is licensed under the terms of the GNU Public License as specified in the included LICENSE file.
 All other content is retained under exclusive right.

 Copyright (c) 2013 Daniel Duvall